mario-aran/boilerplate/web/README.md

 - [ ] add one notification when singup register fails
 - [ ] e2e tests
 - [ ] implement i18next
+- [ ] use env vars on cypress.config.js